Teach Me

 According to the American Diabetes Association, exercise is the best way to combat insulin resistance.
 Why?
 Because it makes the body more sensitive to insulin and builds muscle that can absorb the blood glucose.
 As for what type of exercise, both aerobic and resistance exercise are effective.
 In insulin-resistant adults who are frail and obese, combining exercise with weight loss has proven to be a crucial combo.

 Both severe sleep loss and moderate short-term sleep loss can negatively impact your insulin resistance, too.
-And studies indicate that certain diets, such as the Mediterranean diet, are associated with improved insulin sensitivity.
+And studies indicate that the food you eat and certain diets, such as the Mediterranean diet, are associated with improved insulin sensitivity.

 “Knowledge is power,” he explained, “and when you know yourself and how your body reacts to situations, it sets you up to make healthier, more informed decisions over time.”